-Capital Financing Costs - budget surplus of £340,000 resulting from slippage in the Capital Programme leading to a reduced Minimum Revenue Provision (MRP) charge to revenue and short-term borrowing to support capital expenditure at lower interest rates than budgeted.
+Capital Financing Costs - budget surplus of £789,000 resulting from significant slippage in the Capital Programme leading to a reduced Minimum Revenue Provision (MRP) charge to revenue than budgeted.

-Council Tax Benefit Payments - budget deficit of £293,000 resulting from additional claims for financial assistance with Council Tax demands.
+Council Tax Benefit Payments - budget surplus of £248,000 resulting from significantly lower caseload than anticipated.